kmorcinek/kmorcinek.github.io/_posts/2022-11-20-rectangle-app-on-mac-os.md

 ---
 layout: post
-title: Rectangle to move applications between screens on MacOs
+title: Rectangle to move applications between screens on MacOS
 ---

-MacOs lack tool for easily moving application between your screens (or share one screen between two application).
+MacOS lack tool for easily moving application between your screens (or share one screen between two application).
 On windows it was quite easy and intuitive with keyboard shortcuts **Win + Left Arrow** or **Win + Right Arrow**, etc.

 The solution is [Rectangle](https://rectangleapp.com/) - it is free, it is stable and I was quite a lot of people using it.